 The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards ("AASBs" - including Australian Interpretations) adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
-The financial statements and notes of the Consolidated Entity and Bank also comply with International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board.
-The Bank is a for-profit entity.
+The financial statements and notes of the Consolidated Entity and Bank also comply with International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board.